It's all about the data!

 So what is the solution?

-Implementing a successful email marketing programme that is relevant, targeted and triggered at customer touch-points takes time.
+Implementing a successful email marketing program that is relevant, targeted, and triggered at customer touch-points takes time.
 Plan your strategy and focus on the data.
 Once you have the data, the rest will start falling into place.